NDAA continues to monitor government recommendations, the CDC and other medical advisors during the COVID-19 pandemic.

 NDAA is scheduling tours for all grades.
 Don’t want to wait?
 You can Virtually Tour!
 Click here to “visit us” online.

 Please contact our Enrollment Office to ask your questions, get information, or chat with us about what you’re looking for in a school.
 We look forward to meeting you soon!

 * Request information or schedule a campus visit here

 * Take a virtual tour of our campus

-To register for the spring semester, contact the Enrollment Office.
+To register for the fall semester, contact the Enrollment Office.
 Download the Enrollment Checklist for the step-by-step guide.

 NEW Students: Click here to access the Local Student Application (New Students only).
 Early enrollment for the 2021-2022 school year has started.